riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 import FluentMySQL

 final class User {
-    var id: UUID?
+    var id: Int?
-    var username: String
     var password: String
+    var uuid: String
 }

-extension User: MySQLUUIDModel {}
+extension User: MySQLModel {}
 extension User: Migration {}
 {{< / highlight >}}

 If you look at the top structure declaration, you will see that this is just a normal value type we all know, but what makes it really ready for Fluent is in the extensions section.
-Here you can see the conformance to `MySQLUUIDModel` and `Migration`.
-Important to address here is the fact that conforming to `MySQLUUIDModel` forces us to have a property:
+Here you can see the conformance to `MySQLModel` and `Migration`.
+Important to address here is the fact that conforming to `MySQLModel` forces us to have a property:
 {{< highlight swift "linenos=inline,linenostart=0" >}}
-var id: UUID? { get set }
+var id: ID? { get set }
 {{< / highlight >}}

 And you probably guessed it, this is a database id that will be used by MySQL 👏.
-There is also a possibility to just conform to `Model` protocol that will force us to provide information what is considered an id field for this entity using Key Value Codding, but `MySQLUUIDModel` does it for us in default protocol extension.
+There is also a possibility to just conform to `Model` protocol that will force us to provide information what is considered an `id` field for this entity using Key Value Codding, but `MySQLModel` does it for us in default protocol extension.
 Conformance to `Migration` protocol gives us ability to perform migration that will create table for this model, there are also two by default empty functions regarding migrations that we can implement:
 {{< highlight swift "linenos=inline,linenostart=0" >}}
 static func prepare(on conn: MySQLConnection) -> Future<Void>
 static func revert(on conn: Database.Connection) -> Future<Void>